 This is a whole school policy which includes the Early Years Foundation Stage.
-It outlines the teaching and implementation of PSHE at Altrincham Preparatory School for Boys.
-The main focus of the teaching and learning is through the Jigsaw, the mindful approach to PSHE, Programme.
+It outlines the teaching and implementation of Relationships and Sex Education and PSHE at Altrincham Preparatory School for Boys.
+The main focus of the teaching and learning is through the Jigsaw Programme, the mindful approach to PSHE, which is adapted to suit the needs of our pupils.
 Alongside the Jigsaw Programme, the APS 7 'Character Strengths' are promoted and celebrated within PSHE and form an important part of the school ethos.